The Cultural Evolution of Tanning and Its Dangerous Effects on Our Skin

 This damage to the skin comes in two forms: direct and indirect.
 Ultraviolet light A and B has a direct negative physical and chemical effect.
 This creates a tremendous amount of inflammation, adding to the total damage.

 UVL-A and UVL-B also cause hydroxyl radical formation (free radicals) from the breakdown of water.
 Indirectly this not only damages the skin acutely but also chronically.
 These free radicals continue their severe destructiveness many hours and possibly days after sun exposure.
-They are “quelched” by antioxidants such as Miracle of the Sea Rejuvenating Lotion with Vitamin C 15% or Retinol 5%.
+They are “quelched” by antioxidants such as Miracle of the Sea skin topicals with Natural Marine Extract or Miracle of the Sea Rejuvenating Lotion with Vitamin C 15%.

-The ingredients in Natural Marine Extract™ seem to show (by biopsy) to slowly erase this upper dermal basophilic degeneration which stimulates skin cancer formation.
+The ingredients in our patented Natural Marine Extract™ seem to show (by biopsy) to slowly erase this upper dermal basophilic degeneration which stimulates skin cancer formation.
 Thus, these ingredients, not only create younger, thicker skin but it also generates healthier skin.
-Please look at the video testimonials.